+Fire-Retardant Masterbatches
-In most cases plastics propagate fire because they quickly decompose to volatile combustible materials when exposed to heat.

-In many fields such as electrical, transport, buildings etc. the use of polymers is therefore restricted by their flammability, whatever benefits the material may bring.
+In most cases plastics propagate fire because they quickly convert to volatile combustible materials when exposed to heat.
+In many fields such as electrical engineering, transport, building construction etc, the use of polymers is restricted by their flammability, whatever benefits the material may bring.
+However, the versatility of plastic means that its role in building construction is constantly expanding and it is now used in coatings, paint, water, soil and waste pipes, cabling, insulation and even firesprinkler systems due to their cost-effectiveness, ease of installation and corrosion resistance.

-The use of synthetic polymers has greatly increased the fire risk, and serious consequences for people and property.
-Symphony has therefore carried out extensive R&D in this field.

-Our fire-retardant masterbatches are now commercially available, and if used at manufacture of the plastic product, will significantly decrease the ignitability of the product and inhibit the combustion process, thereby limiting the amount of heat released.
+Symphony has done extensive research and development in this field.
+Our fire-retardant masterbatches can be added at manufacture and will significantly decrease the ignitability of the plastic product and inhibit the combustion process, thereby limiting the amount of heat and toxins released.

-The role of fire-retardants is to increase the time for people to escape, and to increase the time available to tackle the fire, by slowing down the polymer combustion, reducing smoke emissions, and reducing the dripping of molten polymer.
+The role of fire retardants is to increase the time for people to escape, and the time available to tackle the fire, by slowing down the polymer combustion, reducing smoke emissions and reducing the dripping of molten polymer.

-As the use of flame retardants is driven by legislation, Symphony has paid close attention to the approval processes in product development.

-We have achieved M1 classification according to French standard NFP92 -503 and American Standard NFP 701 and have achieved excellent results according to BS476-12.
+The use of flame retardants is driven by legislation, Symphony has paid close attention to the approval processes in product development and has achieved M1 Classification according to French standard NFP92-503 and American Standard NFP 701, and excellent results according to BS476-12